oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/use-orm-generate-tf-dbstack/use-orm-generate-tf-dbstack.md

 ## Introduction

-This lab walks you through the steps to generate and deploy Terraform for application and Database stack using OCI Resource Manage.
+This lab walks you through the steps to generate and deploy Terraform for Application and Database stack using OCI Resource Manage.

 Estimated Lab Time: 20 minutes

 ### Objectives

--   After completing this lab, you should be able to generate and deploy Terraform for application and Database stack using OCI Resource Manager.
+-   After completing this lab, you should be able to generate and deploy Terraform for Application and Database stack using OCI Resource Manager.

 ### Prerequisites